Shreekavinmr/W3Schools-Inspired-Web-Development-Learning-Platform/README.md

 Concept Clarity: Access simplified explanations and examples for HTML, CSS, and JavaScript topics, ensuring that learners of all levels can comprehend these essential concepts.

 Responsive Design: Gain practical insights into responsive web design, empowering you to create websites that adapt gracefully to various screen sizes and devices.

+# Note change the path of css, html and Js in different files accordingly after downloading.